Cultural production:

-[as an outcome of generative research]
+[as an outcome of generative research on co-design]

 Writing:

-[on design philosophy and Japanese aesthetics, etc.]
+[on design philosophy and Japanese aesthetic application, etc.]

 Between Sounds and Silences.